 On the 29th of January we celebrated the 3-year anniversary of our association.
 The time has been passing very quickly and the road has been really winding.
 In these crazy times, though, we felt it was important to pause and thank our dear members for all the support and encouragement we have been receiving through the years.

-Being truly global we have decided to hold the even both in person here in Japan, and online, for everyone scattered across the different counties.
+Being truly global we have decided to hold the event both in person here in Japan, and online, for everyone scattered across the different counties.
 Even if in some time zones the event took place really early in the morning or really late at night, around 40 members joined together and included all the different backgrounds: tea farmers, tea sellers, tea teachers and of course tea lovers.

 We started the event with the greetings form the members who gathered in person in Wazuka town, Kyoto to the members who joined online.
 What followed was a beautiful surprise from our member Alba, who is a practitioner of Omotesenke tea ceremony school.
 She performed a beautiful demonstration of the tea ceremony, after which those in Wazuka could enjoy a bowl of matcha and local sweets in a shape of a tea flower.